Index

 - Grotto = cave

-- resigned = having accepted something
+- resigned = having accepted something unpleasant that one cannot do anything

 about.

-- internecine = internal; relating to conflict
+- internecine = internal; relating to conflict within a group.

 - Engender = cause